The pain of living with migraine can be compounded by misunderstanding from our friends, family and colleagues

 To learn more about headache classifications or to determine what type of headache you’re experiencing, download the AMF guide to common types of headache.
 If you’re having difficulty explaining your disease to your loved ones or an unsympathetic boss or coworker, reading our free What to Do After a Migraine Diagnosis guide and Migraine at Work guide could help you lay the groundwork for a productive conversation.

 Over-the-counter medications can stop migraine pain

 Dr. Berk says that taking more medication to control your headache is “Definitely not a good approach,” and taking more medication might actually make your migraine worse.
 Medication Overuse Headache is an important topic for migraine patients and healthcare providers alike.
-For more about what constitutes medication overuse and how to avoid it, read this article.
+For more about what constitutes medication overuse and how to avoid it.

 Migraine is widely misunderstood, which contributes to the lack of treatment options and stigma surrounding the disease.
 While dealing with misconceptions about your migraine is like having salt rubbed into a wound, the American Migraine Foundation seeks to equip migraine patients with the tools and resources they need to manage their and receive the treatment they deserve.
 Find doctor-sourced information in our resource library or seek support in our Move Against Migraine group.